surlab/Park_et_al/code/README.md

 ## Installation instructions
 All codes run on Python 3.12.2.
+We recommend using a Python IDE to run the main script.
-The following packages need to be installed prior to running the code
+The following packages need to be installed in the environment prior to running the code
 - os
 - re
 - pandas